Russia denies its US ambassador is a spy

 Kislyak's interactions with Trump's former national security adviser Michael Flynn led to Flynn's firing last month.

-Sessions denies misleading Conrgess
+Sessions denies misleading Congress

 Sessions met with Kislyak twice last year, in July on the sidelines of the Republican convention, and in September in his office when Sessions was a member of the Senate Armed Services committee, according to the Justice Department.
 Sessions, then a Republican senator for Alabama, campaigned on behalf of Trump throughout 2016.